 Speaking with Dave, it is fascinating to learn the starring role technology has played in accompanying Menzies’ continued rise.
 “Alongside the critical priority for ensuring safety and security at all times, another vital part of our operations is providing services that reduce emissions and give passengers a pleasant environment on reliable services,” Dave explains.

-Clearly, carbon emissions from airports has been an area of public interest in recent years, so it’s interesting to note that Menzies have been using technology to address this too.
+Clearly, carbon emissions from airports have been an area of public interest in recent years, so it’s interesting to note that Menzies has been using technology to address this too.